rpcme/aws-cloud-and-xilinx-workshop/doc/make-amazon-freertos-for-zynq7k.md

 10. Enable ```Project -> Build automatically``` and everything will build, albeit with warnings.
 Click on the Console tab so you know when the build is done.

-11. Highlight the project 'aws_demo' by left-clicking it once.
+11. Highlight the project 'aws_demos' by left-clicking it once.
 Right click on it, and select 'Create Boot Image'

    ![alt text](images/xsdk_create_boot_image.jpeg "")